 Define Job Tasks

-For this tutorial enter the following, using Add Task
+For this tutorial create the following tasks, using Add Task

-to add rows for the second two tasks:
+to add the second two tasks, leaving other fields blank.

 Finish Creating Job and Template